mcaveniathor/arx-kw/README.md

 statelessly.

-ARX-KW has a static overhead of 128 bits for each of its four variants without the need to keep state for the nonce used by ChaCha, making the storage overhead only 50% for a 256-bit key
+ARX-KW has a static overhead of 128 bits for each of its four variants without the need to keep state for the nonce used by ChaCha, making the storage overhead only 50% for a 256-bit key.

 ---